Camping is limited to 14 consecutive days and 30 days total per season.

 Do not boat below the cable downstream from the Lees Ferry launch ramp.
 There are dangerous rapids below the cable.
 Downstream waters are restricted.
 A permit is required from Grand Canyon National Park to float this section of the river.

 Camping is limited to 14 days.
 Camping is permitted in designated areas only.
-There are six designated areas, marked with signs, on a first-come, first-served basis.
+There are five designated areas, marked with signs, on a first-come, first-served basis.
 Upriver campsites are provided with toilets and fire pits.
 All campsites are located well above the river and require a short walk from your boat.
 This is to prevent camps from being damaged by high water releases.

 Fires are permitted only in the fireplaces provided or in portable fire pans.
 No ground fires are allowed.
 If portable fire pans are used, all burned charcoal must be carried out.
 Collection of wood is prohibited.